Crucifixion in the Philippines

-Crucifixion in the Philippines is a devotional practice held every Good Friday, and is part of the local observance of Holy Week.
-Devotees or penitents called magdarame in Kapampangan are willingly crucified in imitation of Jesus Christ's suffering and death, while related practices include carrying wooden crosses, crawling on rough pavement, and self-flagellation.
+Crucifixion in the Philippines is a devotional practice held every Good Friday in imitation of the Crucifixion of Jesus.
+As part of the local observance of Holy Week, devotees or penitents called magdarame in Kapampangan willingly have themselves crucified to reenact Jesus Christ's suffering and death, while related practices include carrying wooden crosses, crawling on rough pavement, and self-flagellation.
 Penitents consider these acts to be mortification of the flesh, and undertake these to ask forgiveness for sins, to fulfil a panatà (Filipino, "vow"), or to express gratitude for favours granted.
 In the most famous case, Ruben Enaje drives four-inch nails into both hands and feet and then he is lifted on a wooden cross for around five minutes.

 San Pedro Cutud, San Fernando

 The San Pedro Cutud Lenten Rites are a re-enactment of Christ’s Passion and crucifixion held in Barangay San Pedro Cutud, San Fernando, Pampanga.
 It includes a passion play, culminating in the actual nailing of at least three penitents to wooden crosses atop a makeshift Calvary.